Are rest and ice effective in helping you recover from an injury?

 Athletic Therapists and Physiotherapists use traction as a treatment to decrease pain and muscle spasm.
 It can reduce the compression, pressure, and allow fluid to move flush in.

 Your first thought is, if I heat it – it will swell more.
 You’re right, increasing the temperature will inevitably increase the fluid to the area.
 I don’t think that’s necessarily a bad thing; the major problem is can we remove that excess fluid before it becomes problematic.
-Inflammation is a necessary part of the first phase of healing, without inflammation there is not healing.
+Inflammation is a necessary part of the first phase of healing, without inflammation there is no healing.

 Inflammation is controlled by the body’s response to maintain homeostasis.

 If too much swelling has accumulated, it’s not that your body has produced too much, but the drainage system isn’t fast enough to get rid of it.
 Gary Reinl, the author of “ Iced!
 The illusionary treatment” may have the best analogy.
-Take two tubes of toothpaste, put 1 under ice for 20 minutes, the other one warmed to 99 degrees.
-If you can’t figure out which one flows better, well I can’t help you friend.
+Take two tubes of toothpaste, put 1 in ice for 20 minutes, the other one warmed to 99 degrees.
+If you can’t figure out which one flows better, well I can’t help you, friend.

 • Inflammation is not a bad thing.
 Healing requires inflammation.
 You can’t have tissue repair without inflammation.
 Ice impedes the necessary inflammatory cells to reach the tissues.